In this section

 Blood is carried to the brain through blood vessels called arteries.
 Arteries are defined as blood vessels that carry blood away from the heart to deliver oxygenated blood to the tissues of the body.
 Blood is initially pumped from the heart into the aorta, the body's biggest artery.
 It then travels up to the brain through smaller branching arteries.
-The first branch off of the aortic arch is the innominate artery (also called the brachiocephalic artery), which provides blood to the right side of the head and neck.
+The first branch off of the aorta is the innominate artery (also called the brachiocephalic artery), which provides blood to the right side of the head and neck.
 The innominate artery immediately branches into the right subclavian artery and right common carotid artery.
 The second branch off of the aorta is the left common carotid artery.
 The third branch off of the aorta is the left subclavian artery.

-|Figure 4: Major arteries of the head, neck, and brain
+|Figure 4: Major arteries of the head, neck, and brain|

 Both the right and left common carotid arteries divide into the external and internal carotid arteries at the carotid bifurcation.
 The internal carotid arteries carry blood directly to the front and middle parts of the brain while the external carotid artery carries blood to the face and scalp.

 The blood travelling from the back of the head through the basilar artery and the blood traveling from the front of the head through the internal carotid arteries meet at the circle of Willis.
-The circle of Willis is a circular group of arteries that provides a connection for blood flowing from the back to the front of the body.
+The Circle of Willis is a circular group of arteries that provides a connection for blood flowing from the back to the front of the body.

 Why is the Circle of Willis important?

-The circle of Willis is very important because it helps to make sure oxygen and nutrient-rich blood reaches all areas of the brain.
-In a way, it is considered the backup system for blood supply to the brain and serves the same function as a highway bypass, allowing for an alternate route if there is a traffic jam in the normal route.
+The Circle of Willis is very important because it helps to make sure oxygen and nutrient-rich blood reaches all areas of the brain.
+In a way, it is considered the “back up” system for blood supply to the brain and serves the same function as a highway bypass, allowing for an alternate route if there is a traffic jam in the normal route.
 For example, if there is a blockage in the left internal carotid artery and blood is not able to reach the front of the left side of the brain, blood can move from the right internal carotid artery through the anterior communicating artery to the left side of the brain.
-In this example, if the circle of Willis did not exist, there would be no way for blood to reach the back of the brain.
-The brain is the body's most vital organ, and it must have a constant supply of blood to work properly.
+In this example, if the Circle of Willis did not exist, there would be no way for blood to reach the back of the brain.
+The brain is the body’s most vital organ, and it must have a constant supply of blood to work properly.
 If the blood supply to the brain is interrupted, a stroke can result.
-When nerve cells in the brain are damaged or die, the functions they control, such as movement, speech and learning may be affected.
-The effects of a stroke on a child's ability to function depend on the area of the brain which is damaged; the symptoms may be temporary or permanent (see Neurologic Abnormalities section).
+When nerve cells in the brain are damaged or die, the functions they control - such as movement, speech, and learning - may be affected.
+The effects of a stroke on a child’s ability to function depend on the area of the brain which is damaged; the symptoms may be temporary or permanent (see Neurologic Abnormalities section).

-|Figure 5: Detail of the Circle of Willis
+|Figure 5: Detail of the Circle of Willis|

 What cerebrovascular abnormalities are seen in children with PHACE syndrome?